 Using daily and/or weekly sales reports with your team may be the single most powerful action you can take to increase your team’s performance.
 Don’t believe us?
 We’ll convince you with an example from another sector – fitness.
-Let’s say a friend of yours has a goal of losing 10 pounds of fat, or gaining 5 pounds of muscle, over the next 2 months.
+Let’s say a friend of yours has a goal of losing 10 pounds of fat or gaining 5 pounds of muscle, over the next 2 months.
 Your friend excitedly tells you their plan, and all of the actions they plan to take to achieve their goal.
-“I’m going to cut out carbs, start walking everyday, and drink tons of water” he says with a smile on his face.
+“I’m going to cut out carbs, start walking every day, and drink tons of water,” he says with a smile on his face.
 “I think it’s great that you’re committing to fitness,” you reply.
 “How are you going to keep track of your goals?”

 At this point, if your friend said something like, “Well, I’m not going to until I’m about 6 weeks in.
-But I’m going to try really hard so I know I’ll hit my goal,” you would probably question your friend’s judgement.
+But I’m going to try really hard so I know I’ll hit my goal,” you would probably question your friend’s judgment.
 You would think – yes, it’s all and well to try hard, but if you can’t keep track of your progress, how will you know if:

 - What you’re doing is working at all?

 - Whether you’re doing the right things, but you need to do more of them?